+If you’re heading back to school to earn an advanced degree, you might not have the money to keep up with student loan payments.
 Fortunately, you can qualify for student loan deferment if you’re attending graduate school at least halftime, are enrolled in a fellowship program or meet other criteria.
-But that said, having your student loans deferred while in grad school isn’t always the best option.

-Read on to learn how to defer student loans while in grad school, as well as some alternative ways to manage your student debt.
+That said, deferring your student loans while in graduate school isn’t always your best option.
+Read on to learn how to defer student loans for grad school, as well as some alternative ways to manage your student debt.

 When you put your student loans into deferment, you postpone making payments for a certain period of time.
 Normally, if you walked away from your student loan bills, your loans would go into default.
 But if you defer loans, you can stop paying without penalty.

-The Federal Student Aid office offers deferment on federal student loans, such as federal direct loans and PLUS loans.
-In this case, you can request deferment through your loan servicer.
+The Federal Student Aid (FSA) office offers deferment on federal student loans, such as federal direct loans and PLUS loans.
+You can request deferment through your loan servicer.
 You’re eligible if you’re a graduate or professional student, or if you’re taking part in an approved graduate fellowship program.

 Besides going back to school, there are other ways to qualify for student loan deferment.
-But one constant requirement, at least for federal loans, is that you have direct loans, PLUS loans, FFEL loans or Perkins loans.
+But one constant requirement, at least for federal loans, is that you have direct loans, PLUS loans, Federal Family Education Loan (FFEL) loans or Perkins loans.

 As for private student loans, your options will vary from lender to lender.
-Some private lenders do offer deferment, but many don’t.
+Some private lenders do offer deferment, but not all of them do.
 If you have private debt, speak with your lender or servicer about what possibilities are open to you.

-Putting your student loans into deferment can be a big relief when you’re in grad school and aren’t making much money.
+Figuring out how to defer your student loans for grad school can be a big relief when you’re in grad school and aren’t making much money.
 Since you won’t have to worry about student loan payments, you’ll have more room in your budget for other living and school expenses.

 Likewise, you won’t have to be concerned about defaulting on your student loans.
 Default comes with a host of bad consequences, including damage to your credit score and possibly wage garnishment.
 But by pausing payments through deferment, you won’t be at risk of defaulting through nonpayment.